Pillarisation: Proporz in Austria

 The Austrian version of pillarisation is the Proporz system (a hypocorism for Proportionalität, German for 'proportionality').
-A political structure of the second Austrian republic, it later evolved into a neo-corporatist system characterized by widespread patronage and nepotism that extended into many areas of Austrian society.
+A political structure of the second Austrian republic, it later evolved into a neo-corporatist system characterised by widespread patronage and nepotism that extended into many areas of Austrian society.

 The Proporz system was developed and maintained by the two dominant political parties: the Austrian People’s Party (ÖVP), representing Catholic and conservative interests, and the Socialist Party of Austria (SPÖ), renamed the Social Democratic Party of Austria in 1991.
 This de facto two-party system collapsed after the 1999 Austrian legislative election, when the far-right Freedom Party of Austria (FPÖ) joined the government.
-The FPÖ’s earlier marginalization—along with that of its predecessor, the Federation of Independents—had been one of the reasons for establishing the Proporz system, due to their pro-German, far right and individualist views.
+The FPÖ's earlier marginalisation—along with that of its predecessor, the Federation of Independents—had been one of the reasons for establishing the Proporz system, due to their pro-German, far-right and individualist views.

-The Proporz system emerged from a desire for stable, consensus-based governance during Austria’s post–World War II reconstruction period.
+The Proporz system emerged from a desire for stable, consensus-based governance during Austria's post–World War II reconstruction period.
 It was closely associated with the grand coalitions in which the SPÖ and the ÖVP have shared governmental responsibilities.

-As in the Netherlands and Belgium, Austria’s main political blocs created extensive parallel structures within civil society.
-Many organizations reflected this dual alignment: for example, automobile clubs such as the ÖAMTC (aligned with the ÖVP) and ARBÖ (aligned with the SPÖ), rival factions within the Austrian Trade Union Federation (ÖGB) such as the FCG, FSG, and Freiheitlichen Arbeitnehmer (FPÖ), and sports associations like Sportunion and ASKÖ.
-These "black" (ÖVP-aligned) and "red" (SPÖ-aligned) institutions illustrate the persistence of Proporz as a defining feature of Austria’s social and political organization.
+As in the Netherlands and Belgium, Austria's main political blocs created extensive parallel structures within civil society.
+Many organisations reflected this dual alignment: for example, automobile clubs such as the ÖAMTC (aligned with the ÖVP) and ARBÖ (aligned with the SPÖ), rival factions within the Austrian Trade Union Federation (ÖGB) such as the FCG, FSG, and Freiheitlichen Arbeitnehmer (FPÖ), and sports associations like Sportunion and ASKÖ.
+These "black" (ÖVP-aligned) and "red" (SPÖ-aligned) institutions illustrate the persistence of Proporz as a defining feature of Austria's social and political organisation.